What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Liver Transplant

 Transplantation may be used as a last resort when liver failure has reached an advanced stage.
 If the body rejects the new liver, side effects may include fever, pain, swelling, chills, and nausea.
-After a transplant, patients are restricted from driving from two to three months, and are restricted from vigorous activity for six to 12 months.
+After a transplant, patients are restricted from driving for two to three months and are restricted from vigorous activity for six to 12 months.
 See also: cystic fibrosis, liver disease.

 Pancreatitis